thruston/python-tabulate/README.md

 - [pivot](#pivot---expand-or-condense-data-tables) - expand or condense data tables
 - [wrap](#wrap-and-unwrap---reshape-table-in-blocks) and unwrap - reshape table in blocks
 - [zip](#zip-and-unzip---reshape-a-table-by-rows) and unzip - reshape a table by rows
-- [roll](#roll---roll-the-values-in-one-or-more-colum) - roll the values in one or more colum
+- [roll](#roll---roll-the-values-in-one-or-more-columns) - roll the values in one or more columns

 Rearrange or filter the rows